itu-devops/lecture_notes/sessions/session_08/Slides.md

-### E: ElasticSearch
+### ElasticSearch

-Scalable Full Text Search

-* Based on Apache Lucene
-* Distributed & Replicated
+Database
 * *Almost* real time full text search
 * Stores logs in dedicated log indexes
+* Distributed & replicated
-* Based on JSON over HTTP
+* JSON over HTTP

-*Personal Story*: That time when we evaluated the peformance of [MySQL 8.0 Full Text Search](https://dev.mysql.com/doc/refman/8.0/en/fulltext-search.html) vs. ElasticSearch.
+*Story*: That time when we evaluated the performance of [MySQL 8.0 Full Text Search](https://dev.mysql.com/doc/refman/8.0/en/fulltext-search.html) vs. ElasticSearch.
 And ES blows MySQL out of the water on this task.

-### L: Logstash
+### Logstash

-Java-Based Log Parser
+Java-Based Log Parser which ...

 - Converts from various log line formats to JSON
-- Tails log files and emits events when a new log message is added
+- *Tails* log files and emits events when a new log message is added
-- Comes with a powerful pattern parsing plugin (Grok)
+- Comes with a pattern parsing plugin: Grok

 ![](images/logstash_example_.png)